 Stylistically, the SUV is highlighted by Volkwagen's horizontally oriented corporate grille, which connects to trapezoidal headlight housings that carry U-shaped LED running lights and bi-xenon high intensity Gas-Discharged headlamps.
-L-Design' taillights and triangle-shaped exhaust outlets dress up the rear end, and the overall look is one of understated athleticism.
+'L-Design' taillights and triangle-shaped exhaust outlets dress up the rear end, and the overall look is one of understated athleticism.

 An all-independent suspension composed largely of aluminum is one of the factors in the Touareg's weight loss for the latest generation, and it also contributes to the SUV's buttoned-down handling dynamics.
-All Touareg models come standard with Volkswagen's 4MOTION all-wheel-drive system, which sends 40 percent of power to the front axle and 60 percent to the rear under normal driving conditions.
+All Touareg models come standard with Volkswagen's 4Motion all-wheel-drive system, which sends 40 percent of power to the front axle and 60 percent to the rear under normal driving conditions.

 While Volkswagen offers the Touareg with off-road-ready items like a two-speed transfer case and skid plates in other markets, the automaker doesn't expect U.S. buyers to venture off the pavement and therefore leaves those goodies off the options list.
-Even with those extras, the Touareg offers a decent amount of off-road capability thanks to a high-travel suspension along with generous approach and departure angles.
+Even without those extras, the Touareg offers a decent amount of off-road capability thanks to a high-travel suspension along with generous approach and departure angles.

-Towing capacity is rated at a 7,700 lbs. with the available towing package - those looking to do any serious trailering will want to spring for this package, as the Touareg is rated for just 1,650 lbs. without it.
+Towing capacity is rated at a 7,700 pounds with the available towing package - those looking to do any serious trailering will want to spring for this package, as the Touareg is rated for just 1,650 lbs. without it.

 Trim Level Breakdown

-The "entry-level" Sport comes well-equipped with leatherette upholstery, power-adjustable and heated front seats, dual-zone automatic climate control, an eight-speaker touchscreen-activated AM/FM/CD/SiriusXM sound system with iPod integration, ambient lighting, a multi-function trip computer, Bluetooth connectivity with audio streaming, cruise control and 18-inch alloy wheels.
+The entry-level Sport comes well-equipped with leatherette upholstery, power-adjustable and heated front seats, dual-zone automatic climate control, an eight-speaker touchscreen-activated AM/FM/CD/SiriusXM sound system with iPod integration, ambient lighting, a multi-function trip computer, Bluetooth connectivity with audio streaming, cruise control and 18-inch alloy wheels.